Food for Thought

 Digging deeper into Iowa agriculture.

-Food for Thought provides a closer look at Iowa agriculture and food supply through the eyes of award-winning journalists and authors.
-By inviting thought leaders in food and agriculture to visit Iowa farms and lead thought-provoking conversations, Food For Thought challenges perceptions and encourages fact-sharing with consumers.
+Food for Thought provides a closer look at Iowa agriculture and food supply through the eyes of award-winning journalists, authors and scientists.
+By inviting thought leaders in food and agriculture to visit Iowa farms and lead thought-provoking conversations, the event challenges perceptions and encourages open discussion.

 "I write about food and agriculture; but there's a difference between reading about it or understanding it in an intellectual way, and being on someone's farm and talking to someone who is the steward of the farm.
 It's a layer of understanding you can't get until you put your boots on and go out in the fields," says Tamar Haspel, award-winning journalist and Food for Thought participant.